Showing Collections: 1 - 17 of 17

 Abstract This series consists of photocopies of newspaper clippings relating to the Northwestern University Library.

-Abstract NU Librarian Jens Nyholm's personal papers fill twenty boxes and are arranged in six subseries with two additions: biographical materials, education files, correspondence, professional organization files, research and consulting, files, and publications.
+Abstract Northwestern University Librarian Jens Nyholm's personal papers fill twenty boxes and are arranged in six subseries with two additions: biographical materials, education files, correspondence, professional organization files, research and consulting, files, and publications.
 These papers comprise Nyholm's personal files; the records documenting his service as university librarian at Northwestern may be found in University Archives' Series 9/4, Records of the University Librarian.
-Approximately a quarter of the...
+Approximately...

-Abstract Rosters of the titles and authors of Northwestern University master’s degree theses and doctoral dissertations spanning the period circa 1892-1990.
+Abstract This collection contains rosters of the titles and authors of Northwestern University master’s degree theses and doctoral dissertations, for the period circa 1892-1990.

 Abstract This series is comprised of the personnel files of University Library temporary employees spanning the period of 1987-1990.